MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 ## Your 60-second life's story

 Your life story should be just that -- *a story.*  It should have a beginning, middle, and end.
 Each piece should be concrete and specific.
-The "beginning" should be one of the first times you encountered code (or some type of problem solving that is tech-related).
-The "middle" should describe your transition into web development.
-The "end" brings your listener to your current state -- you are trained in the full stack and ready to start working for their company.
+Start with one of the first times you encountered code (or some type of problem solving that is tech-related).
+Then describe your transition into web development.
+At the end, bring your listener to your current situation -- you are a trained web developer ready to start working for this company.

  A sample outline for your inspiration:
 (beginning)